datahack-ru/g-uni-v1-periphery/README.md

 ### rebalanceAndAddLiquidity

 Like addLiquidity, but before depositing specify a swap so that user's assets are closer to the same proportions as G-UNI position.
-E.g. If pool is 50% INST and 50% WETH, you can send all WETH and under the hood swap 50% of it for INST before depositing to deposit all or nearly all of user's WETH.
+E.g. If pool is 50% INST and 50% WETH, you can send all WETH and under the hood swap 50% of it for INST before depositing.
+Goal is to deposit all or nearly all of user's original investment WITH swapping.

 ```
     function rebalanceAndAddLiquidity(